BlueCapacitor/ParadoxMaze/levels/set-01/level-01/instruction_text.md

 On the left of the screen is the level map.
 Let's begin there.

 ### The level map
-This is the map for the level.
+This is the map for the first level.
 All level maps are grids of tiles.
 You will also see a green arrow.
-This is the robot that you are coding.
+This is the robot that you are programming.
 The robot has a number written on it.
 This is the amount of energy that it has.
 The robot is currently standing on an *"empty tile."*
 Different tiles have different properties.
 Empty tiles are safe for robots and have no effect.